apache/druid/docs/api-reference/dynamic-configuration-api.md

 ### Get scaling events

-Returns Overlord scaling events if auto-scaling runners are in use.
+Returns Overlord scaling events if autoscaling runners are in use.
 Returns an empty response body if there are no Overlord scaling events.

 #### URL